 It's easy to catch a train to Cannes, with the city host to no less than three train stations, including the central Cannes train station.
 This sun-drenched city enjoys convenient connections via TGV to and from popular destinations across France and beyond.
-The journey from Paris to Cannes by train takes 5h30, while the train to Cannes from Marseille takes as little as 2h.
+The journey from Paris to Cannes by train takes 5h 25m, while the train to Cannes from Marseille takes as little as 2h.

-Batteries recharged, a 5-minute walk from the old quarter takes visitors to the beach for golden sands and picturesque sights of the French Riviera.
+Batteries recharged, a 5-minute walk from the old quarter will take you to the beach for golden sands and picturesque sights of the French Riviera.
 The best views can be found by heading east along the 2km-long Promenade de la Croisette, an important artery for travel in Cannes.
 Along this stretch of coastal road lie iconic hotels like the Majestic, Carlton and Martinez, not to mention exclusive casinos.
-If visitors carry on, they’ll come across the Pointe Croisette, one of the most easterly districts of Cannes where it’s easy to kick back, relax and unwind with a light and fruity glass of Grenache before heading back to the station.
+If you carry on, you'll come across the Pointe Croisette, one of the most easterly districts of Cannes where it’s easy to kick back, relax and unwind with a light and fruity glass of Grenache before heading back to the station.

 Need more inspiration on what to see and do in Cannes?
 Head to one of our guides below, or check our trains in France page to learn more about the French rail network: